Minimum Distance Summaries for Robust Neural Posterior Estimation: Conclusion

 \section{Conclusion}

-We introduced minimum-distance summaries (MDS), a lightweight, test-time robustification procedure for pretrained NPE.
-MDS provides an adapted summary by minimizing a \emph{robust} divergence between the data distribution and observations, mitigating misspecification, and crucially, obtains the robust adapted summary independently of the pretrained NPE, decoupling robustness from the inference engine and enabling post-hoc robustification at test-time.
+We introduced minimum-distance summaries (MDS), a lightweight, test-time robustness procedure for pretrained NPEs.
+MDS provides an adapted summary by minimizing a \emph{robust} divergence between the data distribution and observations, mitigating misspecification, and crucially, obtains the robust adapted summary independently of the pretrained NPE.
 Thus, MDS is able to preserve the amortization property of the NPE, providing a modular approach that can be flexibly integrated in a broader statistical workflow.
 By leveraging the MMD as the divergence, we are able to provide a model-free, lightweight, and robust objective for the MDS.
 We establish theoretical guarantees of the MDS posterior consistency and stability under contamination.
 Across a range of synthetic and high-dimensional benchmarks, MDS improves robustness under contamination while maintaining strong performance in the well-specified regime.

-\paragraph{Limitations} MDS is currently tailored towards inference engines which are queried via a summary, such as the NPE.
-Extending this query-side adaptation to other amortized engines may require additional modifications to the objective.
+\paragraph{Limitations} MDS is currently tailored towards a pretrained NPE utilizing summary statistics, and so does not apply to methods using the full data directly without any summary statistics.
 Since the MDS divergence operates on the data-space, for high-dimensional or structured data, specific choices of MMD kernels or learned feature representation may be necessary.

-While the MDS is a general framework for any divergence, we focused on the MMD, and an interesting future direction would be to explore problem settings motivating the use of alternate divergences.
+\paragraph{Future Works} While the MDS is a general framework for any divergence, we focused on the MMD, and an interesting future direction would be to explore problem settings motivating the use of alternate divergences, such as the Stein or Fisher divergence.
+Investigating the use of MDS for other amortized SBI methods, such as neural likelihood estimation, would also be useful to further broaden the applicability of MDS.
+Furthermore, extending the MDS to sequential NPE could be further considered.
+Naively, this would involve first estimating the MDS initially, then using the estimated MDS for subsequent sequential training.
+However, further methodological development could incorporate an adaptive MDS within the sequential NPE training.